- Outlook is a very popular email client, especially among Microsoft fans.

 I’m using outlook 2016 and have an IMAP account set up on it I have created a sub folder under Inbox, which I no longer need.
 I keep trying to delete this folder, but after a few seconds it reappears.

-Apparently, a lot of users are having a hard time deleting email folders, and it can get quite annoying.
+Many users are having a hard time deleting email folders, which can get quite annoying.

 How can I delete Outlook folders permanently?